Tom Draughon

 and Kevin McMullin)

-Tom Draughon is the real thing.
+BIOGRAPHY: Tom Draughon is the real thing.
 Born in North Carolina and raised in the mountains of Virginia and West Virginia, there is no finer performer of traditional Appalachian music.
 A consumate instrumentalist, Tom renders authentic fiddle tunes, banjo songs, flat and finger-picked guitar styles combined with clear vocals to bring the mountains to you.
-His experience in other genres of traditional music and virtuoso guitar technique bring a unique facet to his performances.
-Tom has performed and recorded with such artists as Patrick Sky, Tom Paxton, Don Pedi, Bruce Greene, Sheila Adams, Jim Taylor, Timmy Abell, and many others.
-His latest CD with his trio Indian Summer was just released in early 2006.
-Tom is the founder and owner of Heartistry Music.
+His experience in other genres of traditional music and his virtuoso guitar technique bring a unique polish to his performances.
+Tom has performed and recorded with such artists as Patrick Sky, Tom Paxton, Don Pedi, Bruce Greene, Randy Sabien, Kevin McMullin, Bruce Burnside, Sheila Adams, Jim Taylor, Timmy Abell, and many others.
+His latest CD with his trio Take 3 is finished and due for release in early 2012.
+Tom is the founder, owner and executive producer of Heartistry Music.

 Tom performed throughout his his high school and college years, writing guitar instrumentals, and performing many traditional tunes and songs as well as writing and arranging for his bands Wild Oats and Second Wind.
-Though he graduated from Northland College with a B.S. in Environmental Studies/ Outdoor Education, he continued to perform throughout Wisconsin with these bands and as a solo artist.
+Though he graduated from Northland College with a B.S. (you know what THAT stands for ... ), he continued to perform throughout Wisconsin with these bands and as a solo artist.
 Wild Oats can be heard on Wisconsin Public Radio's album, "A Simply Folk Sampler".

-Moving back to North Carolina to live in the Appalachian Mountains in and around Asheville, Tom began playing and performing with dulcimer wizard, Don Pedi, and many others including Jim Taylor, Patrick Sky, Bruce Greene, Martin Fox, David Wilcox, Sheila Adams Barnhill, Timmy Abell, Michael Garner, Joe and Karen Holbert, David Skinner, and more.
-While in Asheville, he recorded his album, "Second Wind", as well as recording with Don Pedi, Jim Taylor, Sheila Barnhill, Bruce Greene, and Joe & Karen Holbert.
+Moving back to North Carolina to live in the Appalachian Mountains in and around Asheville, Tom began playing and performing with mountain dulcimer virtuoso Don Pedi and many others including Jim Taylor, Patrick Sky, Bruce Greene, Martin Fox, David Wilcox, Sheila K. Adams, Timmy Abell, Michael Garner, Joe and Karen Holbert, David Skinner, and more.
+While in Asheville, he recorded his album, "Second Wind", as well as recording with Don Pedi, Jim Taylor, Sheila K. Adams, Bruce Greene, and Joe & Karen Holbert.
 He also created and hosted the Public Radio program "Second Wind" on WCQS, The Mountain Air Network, where he hosted and interviewed many well known folk music celebrities.
 Many performed live on his show.

 BACK TO TOP OF PAGE